The Lightning Ridge Hotel

 The Lightning Ridge Hotel was a hotel and coach stop on the traveling stock route between 1880 and 1890.
 In modern terms, it was located to the north of Lightning Ridge, just south of Lightning Ridge Tank (also known as Beckett’s Tank, Tyson’s Tank, etc).

-Curiously, the Lightning Ridge Hotel existed before the town of Lightning Ridge, which did not form and begin to gather a population until the discovery of opal around 1903.
+Curiously, the Lightning Ridge Hotel existed before the town of Lightning Ridge, originally Wallangulla, which did not form and begin to gather a population until the beginnings of the opal mining industry, around 1903.
 The Lightning Ridge Hotel is also not located near the current town of Lightning Ridge, but is some 10 kilometres away by modern roads.

 The hotel was built by John T. Merry, a police constable, shopkeeper and previous innkeeper of ‘The Old Bark Hut Pub’ at Angledool, which was owned by H. G. Hatfield.
-John Merry is recognised as one of the founders of Angledool and New Angledool.
+John Merry is recognised as one of the founders of the towns of Angledool and New Angledool.

 Joseph Hammond, second licensee of the Lightning Ridge Hotel.
 Photograph: ancestry.com.au.

-The first licensee of the hotel under John Merry was John Hammond, and later transferred to Joseph “Joe” Hammond, the latter license granted on 29 July 1882.
+The first licensee of the hotel under John Merry was John Hammond, the license was later transferred to Joseph “Joe” Hammond.
+The latter license was granted on 29 July 1882.
 Later again, the license was transferred to Henry Woodham.

 Merry eventually sold the hotel on to Mr. Vaughan of Walgett who sold it to George Kirkpatrick.
 Kirkpatrick had previous experience operating hotels, having run the Queensland Hotel at Gulgong and a hotel and billiard room in Walgett.
 Kirkpatrick ordered the Lightning Ridge Hotel dismantled and removed to Angledool where it was rebuilt as an annex of The Exchange Hotel.